andr4851/RetroConsole/README.md

 1. Open `Assets/RetroConsole/Scenes/Demo.unity` to see a working setup
 2. To add the console to your own scene, drop the `Terminal` prefab (`Assets/RetroConsole/Prefabs/Windows/`) into a Canvas
 3. The window requires a **Workzone** object to support its full functionality — window dragging, resizing and status bar.
 See how it is wired up in the demo scene
+4. For a console that stays available across scenes, use the `TerminalOverlay` prefab instead — it survives scene loads and toggles with the `` ` `` key

+Console files are stored under `Application.persistentDataPath/RConsole`.

 ---